DeanZeng/Power-Price-Prediction/README.md

 A bullet-pointed list of intermediate and main project goals with time estimates:
 * Parameters selection and data extraction from sources (by 10 April)
-* First prototype predicting model based on temperature data (by 20 April)
+* First prototype predicting model based on simple parameters such as temperature (by 20 April)
 * Extending prototype to other parameters (by end April)
-* Computation of errors (by 10 May)
+* Computation of errors, cross-validation (by 10 May)
-* Testing other models (by 20 May)
+* Testing various models (by 20 May)
 * Experimental evaluation and presentation preparation (by end May)

-A bullet-pointed list of possible supplementary goals
-* Undefined for now